-02 Jul 3 Things To Look For When Selecting Chassis
+02 Jul 4 Things To Look For When Selecting Chassis

 3) Number of axles.
 By federal law, the weight limit on any single axle is 20,000 lbs., with any two adjacent axles closer than 96” having a weight limit of 34,000 lbs.
 While there are also other factors in calculating how much weight a chassis can bear, make sure to estimate the maximum weight you will be transporting before determining the number of axles you want.
-Also remember that gross weight and axle weights can be higher in some states despite the federal rule, due to previous standards getting grandfathered in.
+Also, remember that gross weight and axle weights can be higher in some states despite the federal rule, due to previous standards getting grandfathered in.

+Whether you’ve decided to buy or rent a chassis, Anjer Inc. is here to provide you with a wide variety for any of your storage or transportation needs.
 If you have any questions about Anjer Inc.’s selections for expandable chassis, or if you’re looking to buy new trailers in Philadelphia County, contact Anjer Inc. by calling us today at 800-598-3981.

 Sorry, the comment form is closed at this time.